James Lloyd Ashbury

 James Lloyd Ashbury (1834 – 3 September 1895) was a British yachtsman and Conservative Party politician.

+In 1866, Ashbury inherited a leading position in the family company Ashbury Railway Carriage and Iron Company Ltd and a considerable fortune from his father.
+Moving away from Manchester for health reasons, he took up sailing and competitive yachting as sports activities.
+He served a single term in the House of Commons, losing his seat in the general election in 1880.
+Following the failure of his business interests and the mismanagement of his sheep station in New Zealand, Ashbury faced bankruptcy and disappeared into obscurity.
+In September 1895, he committed suicide with an overdose of chlorodyne.

 Early life

 The son of John Ashbury, founder of the Ashbury Railway Carriage and Iron Company Ltd of Manchester, James trained as an engineer and joined the family company.
 When his father died in 1866 he inherited the business and a considerable fortune.
 His health was affected by the polluted atmosphere of Manchester, and Ashbury moved to the coast, where he took up sailing.
 As he attempted to advance in society he took up competitive yachting.

 The America's Cup challenges

 Ashbury was appointed commodore of the Royal Harwich Yacht Club in 1870, having been elected a member in 1867.

 He made the first two, albeit unsuccessful challenges for the America's Cup, held since 1851 by the New York Yacht Club.
 Ashbury's first challenge was in 1870 with his yacht Cambria.
 The race for the America's Cup was held on 8 August, and Cambria faced 14 yachts of the New York Yacht Club.
 The race was won by the Magic, with the Cambria finishing in eighth place.
 Ashbury stayed on to take part in the club cruise, and entertained the President of the United States, Ulysses S. Grant on his yacht.

 Returning to England, Ashbury commissioned a new yacht Livonia.
 Ashbury took his new yacht across the Atlantic to once again challenge for the America's Cup, this time on behalf of the Royal Harwich Yacht Club.
 Controversial from the start, Livonia was defeated 4–1.
 He returned to the United Kingdom without the trophy accusing the New York Club of engaging in "unfair and unsportsmanlike proceedings".
 The club responded by returning a number of trophies he had donated in the previous year.
 Although the event ended in acrimony, Ashbury was the catalyst for the introduction of greater fairness in no longer allowing the defender to use multiple yachts against a single challenger, and was belatedly inducted into the America's Cup Hall of Fame in 1997.